1. Home

 • Your loan agreement should stipulate how you're supposed to repay your loan and what it will cost you overall.

-• Make sure you can afford to repay whatever you borrow — missing a payment can drop your credit score by as much as 110 points, according to LendingTree.
+• Make sure you can afford to repay whatever you borrow — missing a payment can negatively impact your credit score.

-• Interest is what you pay your lender for the convenience of borrowing, usually expressed as a percentage of your balance.
+• Interest: What you pay your lender for the convenience of borrowing, usually expressed as a percentage of your balance

-• Fees are other charges related to your loan, like origination fees or late fees.
+• Fees: Other charges related to your loan, like origination fees or late fees

-• Your annual percentage rate (APR) is a figure that combines interest and fees to give you a better impression of the cost of financing.
+• Annual percentage rate (APR): A figure that combines interest and fees to give you a better impression of the cost of financing

-• Your monthly payment is the amount you must pay each month on an installment loan.
+• Monthly payment: The amount you must pay each month on an installment loan

-• Your repayment period is the time you have to pay back the loan.
+• Repayment period: The time you have to pay back the loan

 Types of loans